Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Když ho vytáh z almary, popad bejkovec a už ho hnal dolů v kaťatech Čelakovskýho ulicí, a ten ječel, jako když šlápneš psovi na vocas, a na Havlíčkově třídě skočil do elektriky, a domovníka chyt strážník, sepral se s ním, a poněvadž byl domovník v kaťatech a všechno mu lezlo ven, tak ho kvůli takovýmu pohoršení hodili do košatinky a vodvezli na policii, a von ještě z košatinky řval jako tur: ,Vy pacholci, já vám ukážu mně analysovat moč.’

-Habsburg has incredibly enough not been mentioned directly until now, but finally the name of the ruling house enters the story through the author's introduction of Leutnant Dub.
+has, incredibly enough, not been mentioned directly until now, but finally the name of the ruling house enters the story through the author's introduction of Leutnant Dub.
 The latter is a teacher of Czech in civilian life and is very loyal to the Imperial house.
 He frequently gave his pupils assignments on the Habsburgs.

 Background

-Habsburg was a place in the Aarau canton of Switzerland which gave its name to the royal house which were to rule large parts of Europe from the 15th century until 1918.
-At one time or another the Habsburgs ruled todays Austria, Bohemia, Moravia, Hungary, parts of the Balkans, Spain, Belgium, Netherlands, Switzerland, Italy, Poland, Ukraine and Germany.
+was a dynasty named after House of Habsburg, a place in the Aargau canton of Switzerland.
+This royal house was to rule large parts of Europe from the 15th century until 1918.
+At one time or another the Habsburgs ruled today's Austria, Bohemia, Moravia, Hungary, parts of the Balkans, Spain, Belgium, Netherlands, Switzerland, Italy, Poland, Ukraine and Germany.

 Quote(s) from the novel